Get

 • Upper respiratory infections: Commonly caused by certain viruses, respiratory infections can result in inflammation that presses the third eyelid outward.

-• Haws syndrome: Haws syndrome is when both third eyelids protrude.
+• Haws syndrome: Haws syndrome is characterized by the protrusion of both third eyelids.
 The cause is unknown, but it is often related to inflammatory issues in the digestive tract.

 When to Worry About Your Cat’s Third Eyelid